oldd/preview/nodes/entry/developering.md

 * self-directed learning
 * creative problem solving

 only one of those has to do with programming directly!
-This course is created to cover the other three skills primarily.
+This course is created to help you integrate those three skills into your programming.

 We're here to help you